funkiben/Seam-Carver/README.md

 # Seam-Carver
-A program for content-aware resizing.
+A program for image content-aware resizing using the seam carving algorithm.

 Can be used for both resizing, and for sections of images.

+Comes with a basic JavaFX GUI for using the algorithm.